Igbo language: Writing system

 Igbo-language advertisement in Abia State.
 Note the use of the letter ụ.

-The Igbo people invented Nsibidi ideograms, which spread to their neighbors such as Ekoi people, and Ejegham people for basic written communication.
+The Igbo people adopted Nsibidi ideograms from neighbors such as the Ekoi or Ejegham people, which are symbolic but can also be used as proto-writing.
 Nsibidi is an ancient system of graphic communication indigenous to peoples in southeastern Nigeria and southwestern Cameroon in the Cross River region.
 It is also used by neighboring Ekoi, Ejegham, Efik, and Ibibio peoples.
 They have been used since at least the 16th century, under the Aro Confederacy, but died out publicly after they became popular amongst secret societies such as the Ekpe, who used them as a secret form of communication.
 Nsibidi, however, is not a full writing system, because it cannot transcribe the Igbo language specifically.
 In 1960, a rural land owner and dibia named Nwagu Aneke developed a syllabary for the Umuleri dialect of Igbo, the script, named after him as the Nwagu Aneke script, was used to write hundreds of diary entries until Aneke's death in 1991.
 The Nwagu Aneke Project is working on translating Nwagu's commentary and diary.

 History of Igbo orthography

-Before the existence of any official system of orthography for the Igbo language, travelers and writers documented Igbo sounds by utilizing the orthracyologies of their own languages in transcribing them, though they encountered difficulty representing particular sounds, such as implosives, labialized velars, syllabic nasals, and non-expanded vowels.
+Before the existence of any official system of orthography for the Igbo language, travelers and writers documented Igbo sounds by utilizing the orthographies of their own languages in transcribing them, though they encountered difficulty representing particular sounds, such as implosives, labialized velars, syllabic nasals, and non-expanded vowels.
 In the 1850s, German philologist Karl Richard Lepsius published the Standard Alphabet, which was universal to all languages of the world, and became the first Igbo orthography.
 It contained 34 letters and included digraphs and diacritical marks to transcribe sounds distinct to African languages.
 The Lepsius Standard Alphabet contained the following letters: